wellcaffeinated/yt-subtitle-explorer/README.md

 Also, please remember that you shouldn't share the API keys.
 If your system ever becomes compromized you can always invalidate the keys through google, and paste any newly created keys into the `config/config.yaml` file.

 If you ever suspect that your system has been compromized (and someone could have downloaded your database), then immediately unauthorize this app from your [google authorized applications and websites page](https://www.google.com/settings/security).

-*Note: no contributor user information is stored permanently by the app.
-Only administrator information is stored.**

 ## Automatic Updates